 Success, in whatever way you view it, is incredibly powerful.
 It can rule your life in a way that is unimaginable.
 For me, I put a high value of how successful I am by my work.
 I know…not a great thing.
 I really thought by now I would be incredibly successful with a prestigious career and making an impact on my community. *Cue hysterical laughter and a few tears* At 33 years old – I’m no where near as successful as I thought I would be at this point in life.
 I thought by thirty I would appear on one of the 30 Successful People Under 30 Years Old lists.
 Well…I never made a list.
 In fact, every time I see a list like that I cringe.
 That should have been me.

 On the other side of the coin – I have to reflect on the amazing experiences I’ve had so far in my life.
 I was incredibly fortunate to be the first Public Information Officer at the police department for six years.
-It was amazing.
-I sorely miss that position.
-I would go back into the field in a heart beat.
 I learned so much in that six years and had many amazing experiences that I will always cherish.
 Law enforcement is in my blood and it makes me tick.
 To work with officers has been the highlight of my professional life.
 I also have an opportunity in my current position to become a more well-rounded public relations professional.
 I have learned a lot and am grateful for the skills I have acquired.

 During a bad day I often feel like maybe I’ve been as professionally successful as I’m going to be.
 That negative mindset can really do a doozy to my day.
 Then I remember…I’m only 33.
 Even though I don’t feel like it a lot, I’m still young.
 The video I saw on Alan’s Facebook feed was a great reminder that you’re never too old to achieve success not matter what you may think.
 Everyone has a different timeline to their life.
 Life is full of twists and turns and dry seasons.
 It’s a hard place to be in but I have to tell myself to keep moving and be the absolute best I can be.
 To keep waiting.